IBM/dbb-git-migration-modeler/docs/04-Usage.md

 The script will search for all the applications' subfolders in the `DBB_MODELER_APPLICATION_DIR` folder and will process application definitions found in this folder.
 For each application found, it will search for the artifacts of type 'Program', and, for each of them, will check if a Language Configuration exists, based on the *type* information.
-If the Language Configuration doesn't exist, the script will create it (potentially combining multiple type configurations if necessary).
+If the Language Configuration doesn't exist, the script will create it.

-This script will also generate application's related configuration, stored in a custom *application-conf* subfolder.
+This script will also generate application's related configuration, stored in a `config` subfolder when using DBB zBuilder or in a custom `application-conf` subfolder when using zAppBuild.
 If configuration was changed, an *INFO* message is shown, explaining that a manual task must be performed to enable the use of the Language Configuration mapping for a given application.

 <details>